All the Features you need, built for Tolerance Stack-Up Analysis and Optimization

 - Arrows

-Automatic link of annotation to parameters.
+Semi automatic link of annotation to parameters and parts.

 The canvas is an "infinity canvas" and can be used to add notes, screenshots, stickers to support the development and thought process.

-Step 3: Analyze Tolerance Stacks
+Step 3: Analyze Tolerance Stacks.

 Let the system handle the heavy lifting.